 Alireza Mohammadi Sepahvand

 Hello!
 I’m currently a postdoctoral researcher in Economic Theory & Theoretical Industrial Organization at the University of Edinburgh.
 I earned my PhD from Monash University and was a visiting PhD student at the University of Cambridge.
 Earlier in my academic journey, I completed an MSc in economics and a bachelor’s in applied mathematics, both at Sharif University of Technology.
-My research focuses on political fragility, inequality, social movements, and criminal networks in weak institutional settings.
+My research focuses on political fragility, inequality, criminal networks, and civic engagement in weak institutional settings.

 I have extensive teaching experience, having lectured in two courses and tutored thirteen others across a range of subjects in mathematics and economics, including Microeconomics I, Game Theory, Advanced Mathematical Economics, Financial Econometrics, and International Economics.